-- Operations of the Project would result in a reduction of regional emissions of all applicable air pollutants and would not cause a localized exceedance of an air quality standard. - While emissions generated during construction of the Project would exceed the General Conformity thresholds for nitrogen oxides in the San Francisco Bay Area Air Basin, these emission increases would be offset through an agreement with the Bay Area Air Quality Management District.
-See Attachment A. The Authority has committed to fully offset all construction emissions (to net zero) for every year of construction in which emissions exceed the General Conformity thresholds.
+- Operations of the Project would result in a reduction of regional emissions of all applicable air pollutants and would not cause a localized exceedance of an air quality standard. - While emissions generated during construction of the Project would exceed the General Conformity thresholds for nitrogen oxides in the San Francisco Bay Area Air Basin, these emission increases would be offset through an agreement with the Bay Area Air Quality Management District (BAAQMD).
+The agreement between the Authority and BAAQMD can be found in Appendix A. The Authority has committed to fully offset all construction emissions (to net zero) for every year of construction in which emissions exceed the General Conformity thresholds.